Lisbon Food Guide Local picks · No tourist traps · Easy to find

 Tascardoso

-In Príncipe Real, this small tavern blends tradition and charm.
-Try the bitoque and pair it with red wine from the Dão region.
+A small tavern in Príncipe Real that blends tradition with neighbourhood charm.
+Try the bitoque and pair it with a red from the Dão region.
+Good option if you’re exploring Príncipe Real or Chiado for the afternoon.

 Open in Google Maps